icecube/toise/resources/scripts/2021_midscale/README.md

 The fits files Brian used are available at `/data/user/brianclark/Gen2_optical/midscale/psf/` and `/data/user/brianclark/Gen2_optical/midscale/selection_efficiency/`.

+## Calculating muon energy resolution

+The muon energy resolution can be parameterized with extract_energy_resolution.py, whose usage is similar to extract_PSF.py.

 # Figures of Merit

 ## PSF Muon Effective Areas